 DON’T – Steal Designs

-Back to the boutique world – I’m not going to get into the nitty-gritty of copyright laws and what’s considered legal.
-We have another post coming on that.
-However, I know we all get ideas from the Internet, creative inspiration is all around you.
+We all get ideas from the Internet, creative inspiration is all around.
 But taking that inspiration which is someone else’s design to print it, and sell it for your own profit (even if changed 20 percent from the original) is wrong, shady, lazy and disrespectful.
 Let your fellow designers inspire you, but don’t copy.
 Don’t flood the market with the same designs everyone else is selling, because it won’t help anyone.

-When you copy another designer’s teeshirt, print, painting, quote, etc., you’re taking money away from the original designer, her (or his) business, her employees’ wages, and her family.
-If you’re a screenprinter or if you use own, please stop & think for a moment about the results of your actions.
+When you copy another designer’s teeshirt, print, painting, quote, etc., you’re taking money away from the original designer, their business, employees’ wages, and family.
+If you’re a screenprinter or if you use one, please stop & think for a moment about the results of your actions.
 If you want to build a brand that stands the test of time, then be original.
 Create something unique and stop trolling Etsy, Facebook groups, Instagram, and other successful boutique’s websites to find designs.
-Imitation is not flattery, and the boutique industry is quite small so your own reputation will ALWAYS suffer!
-The photo below shows the embroidery process used by a successful brand, Avenue J Collections, that understands & follows these ethical industry practices.
+Imitation is not flattery, and the boutique industry is quite small so your own reputation will always suffer!

 DO – Attend Markets!